acharnp/c/exercises/practice/binary-search/.docs/instructions.md

 - We then compare 23 with the new middle element, 28.
 - Since 23 is less than 28, we can eliminate the right half of the list: `[23]`.
 - We've found our item.

+Expectations:

+- return the pointer to the matching element in the arr with value
+- If value not found return NULL
+- if arr is NULL OR length is 0 then return NULL